 On this site you will find information about the NEMA capacity building programes and documents.?
 These include short courses offered such as Basic Enforcement Course for NEMA staff and Lead agencies as well as EIA/EA Reviewers course.
-Our online publications and resources are available.

 Following? the enactment of EMCA 1999, NEMA through the Minister or Environment and Mineral Resources has gazetted several regulations to operationalise? the Act.
 These regulations provide specific activities to be undertaken to help developers to protect the environment as they carry out their activities.

 EMCA 1999 and its subsidiary regulations: